 Diagnosis of an Achilles tendon tear or rupture is usually confirmed by MRI.

-These photos show the view of the injury which the surgeon saw during the surgery to repair the Achilles tendon tear
+These photos show the view of our client’s injury which the surgeon saw during the surgery to repair the Achilles tendon tear.
+Our client had a good recovery.